 DMM in a health or science subject.

 28 overall with three subjects at Higher level.

 Access to HE Diploma

-With A-levels, BTEC or K101 – at least five GCSEs at grade C or higher, including maths, English and science.
+- with A-levels, BTEC or K101 – at least three GCSEs including maths and English.

-A range of other qualifications will be considered on an individual basis, eg Open University K101.
+A range of other qualifications will be considered on an individual basis, eg Open University K101 and K102.